 It’s here, that the Verido discovered another illogical creature.

 A red-haired being lay in a bed of soft grass, amongst flowers and wet leaves, asleep.
 The Wonder's pale chest rose and fell with every breath, pink lips curved into a smile.
 All these things made for a most bizarre, yet wondrous sight.
 Veridos coloured their hair on occasion, but these dyes were temporary and never did produce a tone as rich as that.
 This creature was unlike all other races Lupin had read about in books, with round ears and a complexion rivalling that of the moons.

 Lupin took a step back, keeping a line of tall grass between them.
 Awakening to a stranger could be unpleasant, Lupin thought.
 There was also the chance this person did not care for the company of others, why else would anyone be alone up here?
 This would be a rather disappointing discovery, coming up all this way to find it occupied by a misanthrope.
 Lupin much preferred to think that this place was a refuge, a place of rest, or some sort of secret garden.
 It didn't appear that anyone else had ever come here.
 The grass was tall, strong.
 There were no predators up here.
 There being no on else was not shocking to Lupin, when people left the safety of the city it was with purpose, not for sport.
 Energy was a precious thing in the Soronan desert.
 Lupin gulped, realizing how dangerous the climb up here had been.
 The decision to come up here had been a careless one.

 It was possible that Red lived here, but there was nothing around, no shelter, no fabric, no pots or table, not even a kettle.
 The mountain top was full of fresh herbs, pulsing, and caressing Lupin's arm, as if asking to be brewed.
-These nostrils could sense many different varieties, like Lemoni lime, Bibiskiss and Blue plovies.
-There were other new smells, but it was difficult to put words to them.
+These nostrils could sense many different varieties, but could not put a name to them.